 Expanded deductible arrangements are also possible.
 Many property owners may attempt to keep insurance costs in line by agreeing to pay higher deductibles.
 Others are considering “aggregate deductibles” that apply a single deductible to all claims within a policy period instead of traditional per-occurrence deductibles.
 Such policies, however, may conflict with lender requirements.

-Another type of protection that is gradually being adopted is parametric insurance, which pays out in the event of specified “trigger events” instead of on the basis of losses incurred.
+Another type of protection that is gradually being adopted is parametric insurance, which pays out in the event of specified “trigger events” instead of based on losses incurred.
 As an example, the report describes a possible parametric wind cover policy that applies to “a sustained wind of Category 3 and above for a sustained period of one minute within a defined radius.”

 Owners should also be prepared for underwriters to demand more detailed information, such as specific data on building performance for windstorms or resilient design information.
 Failure to do so can lead to increased premiums.